Tags

 Agenda Items and Sessions

-Tags enable you to track attendees' interests by applying tags (and points) to agenda items, or to sessions (if you're using the Speaker and Session Management module).
+Tags enable you to track attendees' interests by applying tags (and points) to agenda items, or to sessions (if the Speaker and Session Management module is in use).

-You can then run an integration job to upload attendees' aggregated interest points to an external Marketing Automation system such as Eloqua or Marketo, or run an Interest Metrics Report.
+You can run an integration job to upload attendees' aggregated interest points to an external Marketing Automation system such as Eloqua or Marketo.
+You can also run an Interest Metrics Report.

-See this pop-up note about using API 2.0 with any of the objects listed below.
+See the pop-up note about using API 2.0 with any of the objects listed below.

 Certain Signal